Josumtz7/TFG/README.md

 # To do list in the future

-- Continue to analyze the connections between channels and get conclusions
+- Continue to analyze the connections between channels and get conclusions (this is already done, now documenting)
-- Connection between different epoch folders and consequently between channels and get conclusions
+- Connection between different epoch folders and consequently between channels and get conclusions (this is been done)
-- See how the effect of the multiplets size affect to redundancy and synergy and get conclusions
+- See how the effect of the multiplets size affect to redundancy and synergy and get conclusions (this has been done to detect the different groups)

 # References